-Roof Hail damage to roof and buildings.
+Roof Hail damage to roofs and buildings.
 In many parts of the US, hailstorms are a way of life.
-For many homeowners it’s not a question of whether a hailstorm will hit, but when damaging hail will hit.
-Many areas in the U.S. receive hail six or more times a year and many homes are damaged every year.
-By definition, hail damage is any damage resulting from hailstones and hailstorms.
-Hailstones that are 0.75 inches or greater are large enough to cause substantial damage to homes, automobiles & property.
-For comparison, 0.75 inches is the diameter of a penny which can be checked by roof hail damage by professional engineers.
+For many homeowners, it’s not a question of whether a hailstorm will hit.
+But when damaging, hail will hit.
+Areas in the U.S. receive hail six or more times a year, rain, and many homes are damaged yearly.
+By deﬁnition, hail damage is any damage resulting from hailstones and hailstorms.
+Hailstones that are 0.75 inches or greater are large enough to cause substantial damage to homes.
+Automobiles & property.
+For comparison.
+075 inches is the diameter of a penny, which can be checked by roof hail damage by professional engineers.

-You may think that just because you can’t see any signs of damage, or because your roof isn’t leaking, you don’t have damage.
-Remember, hail damage can be particularly difficult to identify and many homeowners discover major roofing damage years down the road after it’s too late to file a storm damage claim with their insurance company.
+You may think you don’t have damage just because you can‘t see any signs of wear or your roof isn’t leaking.
+Remember, hail damage can be complicated to identify, and many homeowners discover primary rooﬁng damage years after it’s too late to ﬁle a storm damage claim with their insurance company.
 If you have any reason to suspect hail damage after a storm, you should have a full property inspection of the hail damage done by a forensic engineer right away.

 Roofs are the most common part of a home or business in hailstorms.
-An affected shingle may allow water to seep through the roof causing additional issues to the roof deck, support structure, interior walls, or windows, and can cause leaking, staining on walls, and flooding inside your home.
-Leaking roofs lead to costly and many insurance policies have strict time limits on submitting claims after hailstorms, so it’s in your best interest to act fast after hailstorms and start the repairs process, if necessary.
+An affected shingle may allow water to seep through the roof, causing additional issues to the roof deck, support structure, interior walls, or windows.
+It can cause leaking, staining on walls, and ﬂooding inside your home.
+Leaking roofs leads to costs, and many insurance policies have strict time limits on submitting claims after hailstorms.
+So, if necessary, acting fast after hailstorms and starting the repair process is in your best interest.

 Siding Damage often results from wind-driven hail.
 The three most common signs of damage to siding are cracking, chipping, and holes.
-Hail damage inspections are the answer to various damages occer after a hail storm
+Hail damage inspections answer various injuries occurring alter a hail storm.

 Exterior Appliances can also sustain problems in hailstorms.
-Denting and intake of excessive amounts of water often affect AC / HVAC units after severe roof hail damage inspections in Florida, Texas & Louisiana.
+Denting and intake of excessive amounts of water often affect AC I HVAC units after severe roof hail damage inspections in Florida, Texas & Louisiana.

-Roof Hail damage can be very difficult to detect by unprofessional eyes and often occurs to roofs, siding, and windows, all of which are difficult DIY repair projects that could void your homeowner’s insurance or manufacturer warranty, if not performed by a licensed contractor.
-Due to the risks associated with roof hail damage inspections.
+Roof Hail damage can be complicated to detect by unprofessional eyes and often occurs to roofs, siding, and windows.
+These challenging DIY repair projects could void your homeowner’s insurance or manufacturer warranty if not performed by a licensed contractor due to the risks associated with roof hail damage inspections.